zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 121] (#msdiv121) {#msdiv121 .ref .msdiv} (18-1)

 [APZ 121.1] (#apz121 .1) {#apz121 .1 .ref .apz} "Whether the craving is not the favorite
-“Keep punishment on all demons” All is everything Omnidirectional is a word that surrounds the omnipus without remaining.
+"Keep punishment on all demons" All is everything Omnidirectional is a word that surrounds the omnipus without remaining.
 All this Ready.
 'Geospatial' means Thasayos and Tatawala.
 Someone Named Thasayo If the cravings of the throne were not incapacitant, the fear of some Aprilis, and if they are tasayos.

 [APZ 121.2] (#apz121 .2) {#apz121 .2 .ref .apz} "By any point
-Read?”
+Read?"
 They shall not be frightened, shall not come to the congregation, and they shall not be frightened.
 From the fact, the saws.
-The “penal” is three sentences.
+The "penal" is three sentences.
 Word rod, Word rod, The rod is the same.
 Three-story bodice bodice, four-point The vocabulary is a vocabulary.
 The trivial Manoduschery is named Manodana.

 [APZ 121.3] (#apz121 .3) {#apz121 .3.ref .apz} "Pensions on all demons
-Baha keep” is to be subjected to punishment for all demons.
+Baha keep" is to be subjected to punishment for all demons.

 [APZ 121.4] (#apz121 .4) {#apz121 .4 .ref .apz} "One of them
 without persecution means the same animal by hand, or (ii) the fragment of cubes, etc.